 The beginning of a major evolutionary shift for Hogan & Hartson came in 1984 with the opening of the firm's first office outside of the district.
 The rest, as they say, is history.
 By April 2010, the firm had 26 offices in 12 countries on four continents.

-, a clerk in his previous firm, to whom he gave articles.
-In 1924, they were joined by Charles King
+, a fellow articled clerk in his previous firm, in 1902 and by Charles King